splunk/public-o11y-docs/sp-oncall/alerts/rules-engine/rules-engine-annotations.rst

 Live Chat: If you are logged into your Splunk On-Call instance, you will have the ability to Live Chat with the Splunk On-Call Support team.

-An annotation is a bit of information or link to a resource you can add to the payload of any incident that meets the matching condition for a rule.
-It can be a URL, an _image/spoc URL, or a plain text Note.
-You can add multiple annotations to a single rule by selecting :guilabel:`+ Add an Annotation`.

 URLs
 ==================